Become a Certified Toilet Training Specialist — Helping Hands Therapy Services™

 Introduction to the Clinical Toolkit

 Overview of the Level 2 clinical system.
 How the toolkit connects to the Regulation First™ framework.
-What to expect across the specialist modules and implementation curriculum.
+What to expect across the specialist modules and the 12-Week Clinical Implementation Roadmap.

 Level 2 + 3